 Hunterian Museum – London (UK)

 London is a city with a long and grisly history.
-There’s Jack the Ripper, the black plague, beheadings and a lot of torture– all of which has museums dedicated to them around the city.
-However, hidden away just a short walk from Holborn tube station, is a museum that conjures up a more scientistic, Frankenstein-like horror.
+There’s Jack the Ripper, the Black Plague, beheadings, and a lot of torture—all of which have museums dedicated to them around the city.
+However, hidden away just a short walk from Holborn tube station is a museum that conjures up a more scientific, Frankenstein-like horror.

 The Hunterian Museum is named after the father of scientific surgery, John Hunter.
-It is – at its surface – a place of learning, but let’s be real: surgery is a gruesome business.
-Within the museum walls are six floors of oddities.
-However, its main draw is the seemingly endless rows of glass cabinets.
-Each packed full of jars showcasing anatomical specimens of everything from fetuses to human body parts – best not to ask which ones – to every animal you can imagine, preserved at any stage of life.
-Besides the gruesome spectacle, you can also see a grisly collection of surgeons’ tools and various preserved skeletons, such as that of an Irish “giant” and a two-headed cow.
+On the surface, it is a place of learning, but let’s be real: surgery is a gruesome business.
+Within the museum walls are six floors of oddities, but its main draw is the seemingly endless rows of glass cabinets.
+Each is packed full of jars showcasing anatomical specimens of everything from fetuses to human body parts—best not to ask which ones—to every animal you can imagine, preserved at various stages of life.
+Besides the gruesome spectacle, you can also see a grisly collection of surgeons' tools and various preserved skeletons, such as that of an Irish “giant” and a two-headed cow.

 Image Credit: A Tourist on Planet Earth